rsyai-oos/cuneus/usage.md

 @group(1) @binding(3) var input_sampler: sampler;

 // Group 2: Global Engine Resources (Order is fixed if multiple are enabled)
+// The binding index for each resource depends on which resources before it were enabled.
+// Example: If only mouse and atomics are enabled, mouse is @binding(0) and atomics is @binding(1).

 // @binding(0): Mouse data (if .with_mouse() is used)
 @group(2) @binding(0) var<uniform> mouse: MouseUniform;
 // @binding(1-3): Font data (if .with_fonts() is used)